PimHoefmans/ConFInR/README.md

 **This is the command-line version, please switch to branch [webapp-release](https://github.com/kjradem/ConFInR/tree/webapp-release) for the web-application version (currently work in progress, 13-Dec-2018).**

 ## Description
-ConFInR is yet another metagenomics Python tool for functional annotation of metagenomics sequences.
-This is done by using the output from the preprocessing application: YEET.
-This file is then converted to a fasta file for further processes.
-A diamond database is created using a database file placed in the according folder.
-The fasta file is blasted against this diamond database to find the matches of the sequences
+**ConFInR** is a Python tool used for functional annotation of nucleotide sequences from metagenomics experiments.
+Its predecessor YEET performs the pre-processing steps needed to filter out reads.
+ConFInR continues with this output and executes it against DIAMOND, a high performance sequence aligner, to align proteins to them and in turn annotate the protein's functions to the nucleotide sequences in another web-tool.

 ## Table Of Contents
 * [Description](https://github.com/kjradem/ConFInR/tree/cl-release/README.md#description)